Compass Course Description: SA Upper School

-Compass supports the development of students’ wayfinding skills for navigating their personal paths through high school and life.
+Compass supports the development of students’ wayfinding skills for navigating their personal paths through upper school and life.
 Wayfinding requires making positives choices, acquiring “just in time” knowledge and skills, then recognizing and acting on the opportunities ahead.
 These are skills best mastered through real-life experience when supported by mentorship, reflection, and goal setting.
-The compass curriculum and instructor will provide this support, while connecting all the SA high school learning experiences together through each year’s focus.
+The compass curriculum and instructor will provide this support, while connecting all the SA upper school learning experiences together through each year’s focus.

 The compass teacher will serve as students’ advisor and journey with them through the full year of school including the summer.
 Each semester students will receive a half credit for successful completion of Compass.
 An additional half credit can be obtained through participation in the Compass summer activities and meetings.
-Six total credits can be earned for Compass throughout the SA high school experience.
+Six total credits can be earned for Compass throughout the SA upper school experience.

-Freshman Orientation Camp provides an opportunity to begin building our high school community.
+Freshman Orientation Camp provides an opportunity to begin building our upper school community.
 Students engage in team building as they connect with new peers and instructors, begin building healthy mindsets around authentic learning, and familiarize themselves with the Catawba and Salisbury communities that will nurture their school experience.

 Academic Year Theme: Self Discovery